 All strategies and activities are underpinned by the following four pillars:

-Pillar 1: Supporting a vibrant and vocal movement of individuals, groups and associations of survivors of SGBV
+Pillar 1: Supporting a vibrant, growing and vocal movement of survivorsof SGBV

-Pillar 2: Sensitising and equipping faith leaders to become advocates to end SGBV and to end the stigmatisation of survivors
+Pillar 2: Sensitising and equipping faith leaders to become advocates to end SGBV and survivor stigma.

 Pillar 4: Engaging men and boys, together with women and girls, as allies to end SGBV

-1. Creating physical and virtual networking spaces to make it easier to work together and strengthens our impact.
+1. Creating physical and virtual networking spaces for us to work together and strengthen our impact

-2. Providing opportunities to develop advocacy campaigns together to strengthen our voices and influence those in authority.
+2. Providing opportunities to develop joint advocacy campaigns to influence those in authority

-3. Providing links to training and online resources to help us learn and grow, to be more effective in our work.
+3. Providing links to training and online resources to help us learn and grow, and be more effective

-5. Collecting stories in documents or videos that celebrate what members are doing and we are doing together in the faith sector, and sharing them among members as well as wider society.
-This helps us learn from each other and influence others to inspire them to transform.
+5. Collecting stories in documents or videosthat celebrate what members are doing and we are doing together in the faith sector, to learn from each other and influence others to inspire them to transform.

 Our work can be summarised by the following infographic and theory of change: